-Knovos is a global technology company and provides electronic discovery services, including information governance technology and data analytics services to law firms, corporations and government agencies who are parties to various types of litigations, investigations, commercial, arbitration and regulatory compliance proceedings
+Knovos, LLC (“Knovos”) is a global technology company which provides electronic discovery services, including information governance technology and data analytics services to law firms, corporations and government agencies who are parties to various types of litigations, investigations, commercial, arbitration and regulatory compliance proceedings.

 The facility in which Knovos processes (*processing by Knovos consists, typically, of the extraction and formatting of the data for review in a document review system) and stores data maintains extensive physical security features and the network infrastructure upon which data is stored is secured by some of the most advanced data security and disaster recovery technology found in the marketplace.

-Much of the data processed and hosted by Knovos does not constitute “personal data” as the term is defined above.
-However, personal data will, on occasion, enter into the possession of Knovos, the bulk of it contained within the email accounts of individuals in the employ of parties to litigation
+Much of the data processed and hosted by Knovos does not constitute “personal data” as the term is defined below.
+However, personal data will, on occasion, enter into the possession of Knovos, the bulk of it contained within the email accounts of individuals in the employ of parties to litigation.

 Statement of Policy: